InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 exposed to a larger ecosystem from which to draw best practices and solutions to challenges.

-A nice side effect of being able to spend some your time in other teams means that your reputation and impact expands the boundaries of your own team.
+A nice side effect of being able to spend some of your time in other teams is that your reputation and impact expands the boundaries of your own team.
 So in addition to yourself learning and growing from others you get to influence projects.
 You influence directly via your own contributions but also by